swiftlettech/smart-sweeper/README.md

 ---------------
 * [Node.js](http://nodejs.org) - 8.9.0+
 * [npm](http://npmjs.com) - 5.6.0+
-* [SmartCash node client](https://smartcash.cc/wallets/) for Windows, Linux, or Mac OS - 1.2.2+ ([there is a bootstrap file to shorten sync time](https://smartcash.freshdesk.com/support/solutions/articles/35000027174-using-the-bootstrap-to-speedup-sync-process))
+* [SmartCash Node Client](https://smartcash.cc/wallets/) for Windows, Linux, or Mac OS - 1.2.2+ ([there is a bootstrap file to shorten sync time](https://smartcash.freshdesk.com/support/solutions/articles/35000027174-using-the-bootstrap-to-speedup-sync-process))

 Run node -v and npm -v from a command prompt to make sure they're in your PATH.
 Open your SmartCash desktop wallet application to make sure it is up to date before launching SmartSweeper.